mind-and-motion/mind-and-motion.github.io/index.md

 The workshop includes **two keynotes on cutting-edge research** in biomechanical simulations and cognitive modelling.
 After the  keynotes, which intentionally follow each other to provide input from different areas and perspectives, we foster discussions and exchange in small groups.

 # Schedule and Location
-The workshop will take place on XX May 2025, 9:00–17:00 in **room XX**.
+The workshop will take place on September 28, 2005, 9:00–17:00 in room XX.
 See full UIST workshop programme [here](https://uist.acm.org/2025/).

 <style>